 These campus expectations support a respectful environment that promotes measures to reduce risk of widespread illness in our college community.
 We strive to provide individuals with the opportunity to make decisions in their own best interest, while closely monitoring the public health situation based on information provided by the Centers for Disease Control and Prevention (CDC) and the Wisconsin Department of Health Services (DHS).
 In addition, local public health officials are key partners as we assess policy decisions and the most up to date information.

-To support and encourage strategies that reduce risk of illness based on CDC guidance, all Northwood Tech students and employees are expected to follow these guidelines.
+To support and encourage strategies that reduce risk of illness based on CDC guidance, COVID-19 Campus Guidelines will take effect Tuesday, September 7, 2021.
+All Northwood Tech students and employees are expected to follow these guidelines.

 Campus Expectations: